commercetools/commercetools-sdk-typescript/README.md

 The documentation and usage example for the TypeScript SDK can be found [here](https://docs.commercetools.com/sdk/javascript-sdk)

+The complete Type Documentation, function and class specifications can also be found [here](https://commercetools.github.io/commercetools-sdk-typescript/)

 In addition, we created integration tests for each endpoint.
 Feel free to explore the examples [here](https://github.com/commercetools/commercetools-sdk-typescript/blob/master/packages/platform-sdk/test/integration-tests)

 ## Support